Enjoying our puzzle hints?

 Yellow group: ZOOM

-These words all relate to moving quickly, like zooming through space or time.
-They evoke a sense of speed and swiftness, like the Flash superhero or a dart flying through the air.
+These words all relate to speed or fast movement, like the Flash superhero or a dart flying through the air.

 Green group: SAUCES IN CHINESE CUISINE

-These words all represent different types of sauces commonly used in Chinese cooking, like hoisin or oyster sauce.
-They add flavor and depth to various dishes, from stir-fries to marinades.
+These words are all types of sauces commonly used in Chinese cuisine, such as hoisin or oyster sauce.

 Blue group: RIFFLE (THROUGH)

-These words all relate to the act of quickly flipping or skimming through something, like rifling through a book or skimming a document.
-They imply a sense of speed and efficiency, like thumbing through a magazine.
+These words all relate to quickly looking through or flipping through something, like rifling through a book or skimming a page.

 Purple group: STARTING WITH SYNONYMS FOR "DUD"

-These words all represent different synonyms for 'dud', like a bomb that fails to explode or a bust that doesn't succeed.
-They imply a sense of failure or disappointment, like a floppy disk that doesn't work.
+These words are all synonyms for 'dud', like a bomb that fails to explode or a bustle that doesn't succeed.

 Red herrings and trap words explained